Agbogbloshie: Background

-In the 1960s, the slum area of Agbogbloshie was a wetland.
+In the 1960s, the area of present-day Agbogbloshie was a wetland.
 As the city of Accra urbanized, a ghetto grew, referred to as Old Fadama or Ayaalolo.
 During the 1980s, the ghetto was a place of shelter for refugees from the Konkomba-Nanumba war.
 In the late 1990s, newly available electricity from the Akosombo Dam led to increased local demand for electric and electronic appliances.
-Critics claim that caused an imbalanced shift.

-The electricity from the Akosombo dam increased demand for functional second-hand televisions and computers, which were imported from the West by Africa's technology sector, to help "bridge the digital divide".
-Ghanaians welcomed the donations because the computers cost one-tenth the price of a new one.
-The Basel Action Network circulated a claim in 2008 that as many as 75 percent of the second-hand electronic equipment sent to Africa could not be reused and ended up in landfills.
+The electricity from the Akosombo Dam increased demand for functional secondhand televisions and computers, which were imported from the West by Africa's technology sector, to help "bridge the digital divide".
+Ghanaians welcomed the donations, because the computers cost one-tenth the price of new ones.
+The Basel Action Network (BAN) circulated a claim in 2008 that as many as 75 percent of the secondhand electronic equipment sent to Africa could not be reused and ended up in landfills instead.

-The BAN allegation was slightly different from its 2002 claim of 80% waste, which became one of the most cited references in academic journals, though no documentation or peer reviewed source documentation was made available.
-In 2013, BAN denied ever making the claim, or ever stating any statistic for African imports.
+The BAN allegation was slightly different from its 2002 claim of 80% waste, which became one of the most cited references in academic journals, though no documentation or peer-reviewed source was made available.

 Economy

-The local economy of Agbogbloshie is based on an onion market serving immigrants to Accra from the greater Tamale Region (Dagbani) in the north.
-Unemployed immigrants turned to scrap metal collection, including auto scrap, to supplement incomes.
-Electronic scrap processing is a fairly small activity at the market.
-The claim that "hundreds of millions of tons of electronic waste are imported to the area each year", as reported by several news sources, is considered by most experts to be utterly ridiculous and preposterous.
-However, there is evidence that every month, an estimated 300 to 600 40-foot-long containers of e-waste shipments reach the ports of Ghana.

-It is not clear if the United States is the leading exporter of e-waste to Ghana, although imports arrive from other countries such as France, Germany, Korea, Switzerland and the Netherlands.
-Multinational brands such as Philips, Canon, Dell, Microsoft, Nokia, Siemens and Sony are commonly found throughout the waste.
-According to the E-Waste Assessment Studies, "Refurbishing of EEE [electrical and electronic equipment] and the sales of used EEE is an important economic sector (e.g. Alaba market in Lagos).
+Unemployed migrants to Accra take part in scrap metal collection, including automotive scrap, to supplement their incomes.
+A 2018 report stated that each month, an estimated 300 to 600 40-foot-long containers of e-waste shipments reached the ports of Ghana, largely from the United States, France, Germany, South Korea, Switzerland, and the Netherlands.
+Upwards of 85 per cent of electronics and electrical parts imported into Ghana are from the EU, and a large proportion is dumped as e-waste after entering the country.
+Multinational brands such as Philips, Canon, Dell, Microsoft, Nokia, Siemens, and Sony are commonly found throughout the waste.
+According to e-waste assessment studies, "Refurbishing of EEE [electrical and electronic equipment] and the sales of used EEE is an important economic sector.
 It is a well-organized and a dynamic sector that holds the potential for further industrial development.
-Indirectly, the sector has another important economic role, as it supplies low and middle income households with affordable ICT equipment and other EEE.
-In the view of the sector's positive socio-economic performance, all policy measures aiming to improve e-waste management in Nigeria should refrain from undifferentiated banning of second-hand imports and refurbishing activities and strive for a co-operative approach by including the market and sector associations."
+Indirectly, the sector has another important economic role, as it supplies low and middle income households with affordable ICT equipment and other EEE."